david-bogdan-r/ARTEMIS/README.md

     saveto=FOLDER [DEFAULT: None]
-        Path to the output folder to save the coordinate files of the superimposed query structures along with the mutually closest residue subsets.
+        Path to the output folder to save the coordinate files of the superimposed query structure along with the mutually closest residue subsets.
 If the specified folder does not exist, ARTEMIS will create it.
 If the folder is not specified, nothing will be saved.